 Another quick tip for you: if you have Section 8 Housing Assistance (or any other government assistance), make sure you select the qualify by participating in a government program option.
 If you do not select that, you will have to qualify by low income.

 Every Lifeline service provider has different processes for submitting proof documents.
 If you have any questions about submitting proof documents, make sure you contact your Lifeline provider’s customer assistance.
-After submitting your proof documents, just wait for your free government cell phone to come to you!
-If any complications occur, your Lifeline service provider will contact you to help with getting your free government cell phone with free monthly minutes, data, and texting.
+After submitting your proof documents, just wait for your free government cell phone service to come to you!
+If any complications occur, your Lifeline service provider will contact you to help with getting your free government cell phone service with free monthly talk, text and Data.
 Please understand that Lifeline providers have different approval processing timelines.
 You may be approved in just a couple days, or you may also take several weeks.
 Your home state and other factors may determine the approval process.

 Please note that we are not affiliated with the FCC, with the Lifeline Assistance Program, or with any Lifeline service provider.
 Any questions you may have about the Lifeline program or applying should be asked to your Lifeline service provider.

-What Else Should I Know About the Free Government Cell Phone Program?
+What Else Should I Know About the Free Government Cell Phone Service Program?

-There are a couple things you should also know about Lifeline before applying for a free government cell phone with free monthly minutes, data, and texting.
+There are a couple things you should also know about Lifeline before applying for free government cell phone service with free monthly talk, text and Data.
 Being able to identify these key points will help determine whether you’re eligible for the program, and also will help with your application process.